San Luis Obispo, Pacific Coast Ry

 I spent a few days in San Luis Obispo, CA with my wife, daughter, and son-in-law.
 William, my son-in-law, and his friend Mike set us up for an off-hour private tour of the San Luis Obispo RR Museum and model RR club.
 Mike is on the board of directors for the museum.
 Apparently, Tuesday morning was a work session for the model RR club.
 I got to meet several of their members, hard at work, during the tour.
 The museum shows the history of the Northern Pacific in the area as well as the smaller narrow gauge Pacific Coast Railway.
 The displays included many pieces of railroad equipment and tools, both inside and outside.
 They gave us a tour of a combination diner/club car that they are restoring.
 I should have taken more pics of the museum displays; it’s well worth visiting if you are in the area on a Saturday!

-A diagram of the layout.
+Of course, my primary love is model railroading, hence the many pics of the model RR layout.
+About a quarter to third of the station is taken up by the model RR club.
+Here is a diagram of the layout.
 The top schematic is the lower deck and the bottom is the upper deck.
-Much of the layout represents the NP & Railway during the ‘50s era, but they also model the PC Ry dock during an earlier era.
-(Ellie, my daughter, is on the left, and Mike, our tour guide, is on the right).
+Much of the layout represents the NP (Northern Pacific Railroad) & PC (Pacific Coast Railway) during the ‘50s era, but they also model the PC Ry dock during an earlier era.
+Ellie, my daughter, is on the left, and Mike, our tour guide is on the right.

-Two-Deck Construction & Crossing: A shot of the lower deck showing the crossing between the NP (standard gauge) and PC Ry (narrow gauge).
-The PC had an established line before the NP came through.
-The tower and signals are for the NP, which had to wait for the much smaller PC to clear the line before the NP could cross!
+This pic shows the two deck construction.
+On the lower deck, you can see the representation of the crossing between the NP (standard gauge) and PC Ry (narrow gauge).
+I’m not 100% sure I have this correct, but the PC had an established line before the NP came through.
+Hence, the tower and signals are for the NP – the NP had to wait for the much smaller PC to clear the line around the crossing before NP could cross!

-Under-Layout Wiring: Another view of the two-deck construction.
-In the lower right corner, a panel is removed from below the layout where a very tall club member had made his way into a cubby hole for some wiring tasks.
+Another great pic of the two deck construction.
+On the lower right corner of the pic, you can see a panel removed from below the layout.
+Since it was a work session, a very tall member of the club was somehow making his way into that cubby hole below the layout for some wiring tasks!

-General Operations: Beautiful scenes on both decks showing a lot of operational capability, along with a work cart for ongoing scenery work.
+Again, beautiful scenes, both decks, showing a lot of operational capability.
+And, a work cart for ongoing scenery work.

-Industry Operations: Stock pens on the lower deck and many gondolas carrying sugar beets for processing on the back track and structure to the far right.
-(Note: This is an industry we should represent on the Cincinnati Northern!)
+While the stock pens on the lower deck are obvious, (if my memory serves me correctly) the many gondolas are carrying sugar beets for processing on the back track and structure to the far right.
+This is an industry we should represent on the Cincinnati Northern!

-PC Ry Wharf (Port San Luis): Modeled earlier in the 20th century.
-The white building in the background is the famous Hotel Marre, and features of Morrow Bay are on the backdrop.
-The modeler did a fantastic job of representing the buffered tide waves inside the bay near the wharf.
+This is the PC Ry wharf in Port San Luis, modeled earlier in the 20th century.
+The white building in the background was the famous Hotel Marre.
+You can also see features of Morrow Bay on the backdrop.
+Note the waves in the water near the wharf – whoever modeled this did a fantastic job of representing the buffered tide waves inside the bay.

 One final note: if you plan to do some research on the Pacific Coast Railway, be sure not to confuse it with the Pacific Coast Railroad.
 The PC RR was farther North in Washington.